cabinz/cbias/README.md

 │  └─utils
 └─third-party
 ```
-where the source majority code locate under `src`. `doc` stores references used in documentation.
+where the majority of source code locate under [src](src). [doc](doc) stores references used in documentation.
-`third-party` contain 3rd-party services used by the project, e.g. ANTLR related modules.
+[third-party](third-party) contain 3rd-party services used by the project, e.g. ANTLR related modules.

 All components work together as a complete pipeline translating a `.sy` source file into a `.s` assembly code file
 as the figure below.